 by Amy Martin

-Twenty-eight years ago.
-Twenty-eight years ago, I looked in, I looked into water so deep it lost light – the transparent clarity of darkness.
+Twenty-nine years ago.
+Twenty-nine years ago, I looked in, I looked into water so deep it lost light – the transparent clarity of darkness.

 Thirty years ago, I fell in.
 I fell into that infinite well of night, the darkness at the center of the soul – faith that is comfortable with doubt.